 Human activities other than fisheries occur in and near the Study Area, and some have a potential to interact with future petroleum exploration operations.
-This section provides an overview of other principal uses of the Study Area, which include vessels transiting, conducting operations, and anthropogenic installations and artefacts (Table 3-38).
+This section provides an overview of other principal uses of the Study Area, which include vessels transiting, conducting operations, and anthropogenic installations and artifacts (Table 3-38).
 These are illustrated in Figure 3-96 to 3-100.
 Marine tourism (e.g., seabird and whale watching) and recreational fishing (including tuna tournaments and a recreational shark fishery) also take place in Scotian Shelf waters - mostly outside of the winter months - though few activities occur as far from shore as the Study Area.
 However, visits / tours are possible to Sable Island National Park Reserve and The Gully MPA with permission.
+Fly-in and ship-based visits to the Sable Island National Park Reserve occurs regularly between May to October.

-Activities / Artefacts Description Other Marine Research and Observation Activities (Figure 3-96) Marine research programs not focused on commercial fisheries may occur at different times as research opportunities, needs and funding arise.
-These may be undertaken by other government agencies, educational institutions, NGOs, industry, or international research interests throughout the Scotian Shelf and adjacent areas.
+Activities / Artifacts Description Other Marine Research and Observation Activities (Figure 3-96) Marine research programs not focused on commercial fisheries may occur at different times as research opportunities, needs and funding arise.
+These may be undertaken by other government agencies, educational institutions, NGOs industry, or international research interests throughout the Scotian Shelf and adjacent areas.
 These include, or might include in the future, the following groups or interests: • Environmental monitoring at prospective, producing, decommissioning or decommissioned petroleum development sites.
-The CNSOPB is involved (summer 2021) in post-abandonment monitoring of recent project decommissioning (see below) to confirm the integrity of the work and confirm that there are no remaining seabed hazards for other commercial ocean users. • Seismic and other surveys by the Geological Survey of Canada, and by the petroleum industry (see below) which are an initial stage in identifying leases interests and production prospects. • Other petroleum related research including projects through the Centre for Offshore Oil, Gas and Energy Research (COOGER) and the Environmental Studies Research Fund (ESRF). • Marine archaeology investigations, e.g., of shipwrecks (see below).
+The CNSOPB is involved (summer 2021) in post-abandonment monitoring of recent project decommissioning (see below) to confirm the integrity of the work and confirm that there are no remaining seabed hazards for other commercial ocean users.
+Seismic and other surveys by the Geological Survey of Canada, and by the petroleum industry (see below) which are an initial stage in identifying leases interests and production prospects.
+Other petroleum related research including projects through the Centre for Offshore Oil, Gas and Energy Research (COOGER) and the Environmental Studies Research Fund (ESRF). • Marine archaeology investigations, e.g., of shipwrecks (see below).
 Research related to the Sable Island Institute.
-Marine mammal research associated with the Whitehead Research Lab, Dalhousie University, and other groups. • The AZMP and the AZOMP collects data from the Scotian Slope and rise along the Halifax Line (extended) which terminates in the Study Area. • Environment and Climate Change Canada (ECCC) operates Ocean Data Acquisition System (ODAS) fixed buoys in the Region acquiring weather and oceanographic parameters.
-One is located within the Study Area
+Research conducted by or on behalf of Parks Canada.
+Marine mammal research associated with the Whitehead Research Lab, Dalhousie University, and other groups. • The AZMP and the AZOMP collects data from the Scotian Slope and rise along the Halifax Line (extended) which terminates in the Study Area.